verwinkwasmu/g3t1-oop/README.md

 ## Running the Project
 1. Open the terminal in Visual Studio Code
 2. Navigate to the frontend folder
-3. Run the command `npm install` to install project dependencies.
+3. Run the command `npm i` to install project dependencies.
-4. Run the command `npm start` to start the application.
+4. Run the command `npm run start` to start the application.